New Zealand Symphony Orchestra: Recordings

-In 2020 the NZSO collaborated with composer Claire Cowan to produce a recording of the music from the original ballet "Hansel and Gretel", which had been commissioned by The Royal New Zealand Ballet the preceding year.
+In 2020, the NZSO collaborated with composer Claire Cowan to produce a recording of the music from the original ballet "Hansel and Gretel", a commission from The Royal New Zealand Ballet.
 The album won the 2021 Aotearoa Music Award for Best Classical Album.

 Subsidiary orchestras

 National Youth Orchestra

 The NZSO National Youth Orchestra was founded by John Hopkins in 1959.
 It auditions afresh each year and, after an intensive rehearsal schedule, performs one programme, in 2007 to be repeated in Auckland, Wellington and Christchurch.

 The NYO celebrated its 50th Anniversary Celebratory Season in 2009, under the baton of Paul Daniel, with John Chen as soloist and Ben Morrison as Concertmaster.
 Their programme was Mahler's 7th Symphony, Ravel's Left-Hand piano concerto and an original composition by Natalie Hunt, Only to the Highest Mountain.
 The 2009 season also saw the return of John Hopkins to join in the celebrations.